-69 Inserted by the Copyright and Other Intellectual Property Provisions Act 2019
+78 Inserted by the Copyright and Other Intellectual Property Provisions Act 2019

-70 Repealed by the Copyright and Related Rights (Amendment) Act 2007

-(a) undertaken for the sole purpose of education, teaching, research or private study, and

-(b) accompanied by a sufficient acknowledgement.

-(2) Without prejudice to the generality of section 50(1), the brief and limited display of a copy of a work-

-(a) either-

-(i) in a prescribed library or prescribed archive or by the librarian or archivist of a prescribed library or prescribed archive, or
+79 Amended by European Union (Copyright and Related Rights in the Digital Single Market) Regulations 2021

+Amendment of Act of 2000

+- 69A.
+(1) Without prejudice to the generality of section 50(1), the communication, by the librarian or archivist of a prescribed library or prescribed archive, to members of the public of copies of works in the permanent collection of the library or archive, by dedicated terminals on the premises of the library or archive, shall constitute fair dealing with the works for the purposes of that section where the communication is- - (a) undertaken for the sole purpose of education, teaching, research or private study, and - (b) accompanied by a sufficient acknowledgement. - (2) Without prejudice to the generality of section 50(1), the brief and limited display of a copy of a work- - (a) either-

+Copying by librarians or archivists: exemptions.

-(ii) during the course of a public lecture given in a prescribed library or prescribed archive or given by the librarian or archivist of a prescribed library or prescribed archive, shall constitute fair dealing with the work for the purposes of section 50(1).71
+(i) in a prescribed library or prescribed archive or by the librarian or archivist of a prescribed library or prescribed archive, or shall constitute fair dealing with the work for the purposes of section 50(1).
+81